Dubai announces free parking for UAE National Day holiday

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Most residents will be getting a four-day long weekend this year as the Ministry of Human Resources and Emiratisation declared National Day holiday on December 2 and 3 for the private as well as public sector.
+Most residents will be getting a four-day weekend for Eid Al Etihad this year.
+Government authorities earlier declared December 2 and 3 as paid holidays for both the private and public sectors.

-Regular working hours at ministries and federal entities will resume on Wednesday, December 4, the government said.

-Meanwhile in Sharjah, government employees will get a five-day weekend.
-Because the official weekend is from Friday to Sunday in the emirate, employees in the public sector will enjoy a five-day long weekend.

-Dubai earlier announced the National Day break for private school students in the city.
-All private schools, nurseries and universities will be closed on December 2 and 3, with normal classes resuming from Wednesday, December 4.
+All private schools, nurseries and universities in Dubai will be closed on December 2 and 3, with normal classes resuming from Wednesday, December 4.

 The UAE marks the National Day — now called Eid Al Etihad — on December 2 every year to celebrate the unification of the Emirates in 1971.
 The country turns 53 this year.